raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-statistical-weights-dataset.md

 The MVP retention rule is one month after replacement.
 The current version keeps `retention_expires_at` null.
 When a later version supersedes it, the publication transaction sets `retention_expires_at` on the older version.
 A scheduled cleanup can delete non-current versions whose `retention_expires_at` has passed.

-The DAG runner should treat version as part of the output contract.
+Pipeline contracts should treat version as part of the output contract.
 The final `ETLArtifact` records the produced statistical-weights version for the run, and downstream nodes should consume that explicit artifact instead of independently calculating `MAX(version)` during a run.
 If external consumers need a current-only surface, expose a read-only view or query helper that selects the latest version per output scope.

 ### DRF Interface